MTHS-TSA/TSA-Reference/guides/tech-bowl-study-guide.md

 ### Computer Hardware

+- What is hardware?
 - What is a Central Processing Unit (CPU)?
 - What is Random Access Memory (RAM)?
+- What is a motherboard?
 - What is cache?
 - What is WiFi?
 - What is Bluetooth?
 - What is the Universal Serial Bus (USB) protocol?
 - What is a register?
+- What is a hard disk drive (HDD)?
+- What is a solid state drive (SSD)?
+- What is a flash drive?
+- What is a Standard Digital (SD) card?

+### Software

+- What is software?
+- What is firmware?
+- What is an operating system?
+- What is Linux?
+- What is Windows?
+- What is macOS?
+- What is Android?
+- What is iOS?
+- What is UEFI / BIOS?
+- What is open source code?
+- What is closed source code?
+- What is a terminal / console?

+### The Internet

+- What is a web browser?
+- What is a search engine?
+- What is a client?
+- What is a server?
+- What is a local area network (LAN)?
+- What is a wide are network (WAN)?
+- What is a switch?
+- What is a hub?
+- What is a router?
+- What is a modem?
+- What is an Internet Protocol (IP) address?
+- What is a domain name system (DNS) server?
+- What is a domain?
+- What is a port?
+- What is a top level domain (TLD)?
+- What is a subdomain?
+- What is the Hypertext Transer Protocol (HTTP)?
+- What is the file transfer protocol (FTP)?
+- What is the secure shell protocol (SSH)?
+- What is hyperlink?
+- What is the world wide web?
+- What are fiber optic cables?
+- What is the Transmission Control Protocol TCP/IP?
+- What is the User Datagram Protocol (UDP)?

 ### Programming

+- What is an Integrated Development Environment (IDE)?
 - What is assembly?
 - What is a low-level language?
 - What is a high-level language?